 Volvo 1800 E

-Absolutely fantastic all original one-owner 1971 Volvo 1800 E in Dark Green (94) and beige/brown leather interior (341-766) and 167,958 original miles on the odometer.
+Absolutely fantastic one-owner 1971 Volvo 1800 E in Dark Green (94) and beige/brown leather interior (341-766) and 168,518 original miles on the odometer.
 Extensive service recodes dating back from new is included in the sale.
 This is an exceptional car for any collector due to its one-owner and documented history.

-The car starts easily, drives great and has just had a brake inspection and adjustment.
-The car is a great driver and is suitable for a full restoration, or it can be enjoyed as-is for many years to come.
+The car starts easily, drives great, and has just completed a full restoration costing more 16,000 Euros.
 The car is in original mechanical condition and retains is original Volvo 4-cylinder Bosch D-Jetronic fuel-injected 2.0-liter B20E engine making 130hp.
 The car has its original 4-speed manual transmission.

 Engine: 4-cyl.
 1986cc/130hp EFI, B20E